Posted on 2 Comments

 Behind these two, in the main building of Lennox Town Center, it’s somewhat reassuring to see that Staples, Barnes & Noble, Old Navy and Target all continue to soldier on across the years.
 I’m not a sentimentalist per se, nor someone who believes your entire metropolis should be populated with nothing but trendy local merchants.
 The ideal situation closely matches reality, at least as that pertains to Columbus right now – sometimes ancient pieces of architecture need to go bye-bye, and sometimes even national franchises feel like a comfy pair of shoes.

-For an example of what I mean, one need look no further than across the street, to the tiny strip of land currently hosting a Starbucks (1570) and a couple of other operations.
+For an example of what I mean, one need look no further than across the street, to the tiny strip of land currently hosting a Starbucks (1570) and a couple other operations.
 Formerly this impossibly small parcel, which looks as though it may as well sit on 315, was the home of a decrepit strip club and I’m not sure what else.
 When the entire structure burned to the ground, there weren’t many lamenting the loss of this eyesore.

 1791: Core Life Eatery Opened 6/19/18.
 Before that it was a Johnny Rockets, before that a Cup O’ Joe.
-Cup O’ Joe had 3 locations in town circa 2000, year where they were named as “best desserts” in town by Alive.
+Cup O’ Joe had 3 locations in town circa 2000, the year where they were named as “best desserts” in town by Alive.
 Carnegie Deli Chocolate Truffle Torte is one of their signature offerings – chocolate, chocolate, and more chocolate.

 1445: Varsity Inn.
 I recently booked a room here and found it perfectly acceptable, despite being the cheapest place around.
 They’ve got this nifty “drive thru check-in” type carport which I’ve never seen anywhere else.
 The rooms were acceptably clean, had cable, et cetera, although I seriously believe there was dried blood on the bathroom door frame.
 Also the fridge made some weird ticking sound that sounded like a toaster oven, nonstop all night.
 I think I even had dreams about a toaster oven.
 But don’t let this deter you from rooming here – my solution to that problem was a Hounddog’s Pizza and about three tall cans of Seventh Son lager.